American ‘irritation’ over taxing of US troops must be dealt with, Germany’s top diplomat says

 Those offices have built hundreds of tax liability cases against service members, civilians and contractors around circumstances such as being married to a German, extending tours, owning property or sending children to German schools.
 Tax bills have reached into six figures for some personnel.

-Germany is the only known country where U.S. troops are at risk of being taxed on their income.
+Germany is the only known country where U.S. troops are at risk of being taxed.
 Such a situation is unheard of in other allied states with U.S. bases, including Japan, South Korea, the United Kingdom, Italy and Spain, according to military officials who oversee SOFA issues in those countries.

 Schaefer, who represents a region in the state of Rheinland Pfalz that has a long history of U.S. military ties, has raised objections about the situation in Berlin.
 She says she is hopeful that a resolution to the problem will soon be worked out.